 If your wedding is going ahead on its planned date, then certain aspects of it will probably have to change.
 In particular, you'll need some alternative ideas for wedding entertainment.

 Moving forward with your wedding plans will almost certainly involve making some compromises.
 Chances are, you're trimming your guest list to only your closest family and friends, and you're likely forgoing a traditional wedding venue in favor of an outdoor ceremony and reception.
 Backyard weddings are more popular than ever, and festival tent rentals are booming.

-The bottom line: there are options out there.
-But if you're still planning a wedding, it's nice to have some form of wedding entertainment for your guests at the reception.
+The bottom line: there are lots of options out there that your guests are sure to love.
+But if you're still planning a wedding, it's nice to have some form of wedding entertainment for your guests at the wedding reception.
 Try to keep a few things in mind before you make any solid plans:

 - Stay informed.
 As new guidelines continue to be issued by the Centers for Disease Control and Prevention (CDC), keep up to date on the latest news, safety requirements and recommendations.